rorm-orm/docs/docs/rorm/crud.md

 ## Insert

-In order to create new rows in the database the insert! macro is used:
+In order to create new rows in the database, the `insert!` macro is used:

 ```rust
 #[derive(Patch)]